FTLam11/FTLam11.github.io/_posts/2017-03-01-simple-promise-all.md

 date:   2017-03-01
 tags: [javascript]
 ---
-A naive version of Promise.all() using built-in HTTP node module.
-Once all asynchronous requests have returned, it spits everything out.
+A naive version of `Promise.all()` using built-in HTTP node module.
+Once all asynchronous requests have returned, it spits everything out using the `print()` callback.

 {% highlight javascript %}
 var http = require('http');